CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 vizjson: "http://andye.cartodb.com/api/v2/viz/19de0ce2-3deb-11e4-b07b-0edbca4b5057/viz.json"
 ---

-## The basics
+## Modifying SQL and CartoCSS

 This is the third lesson in the course _CartoDB.js from the ground up_.
 While covering our JavaScript API in more depth, this lesson also relies on a basic understanding of the CartoCSS and SQL languages.
 We will keep it pretty basic here so you should not have trouble following along.
-If you would prefer to have a crash course before starting, check out some of the great documentation and use cases for CartoCSS.
+If you would prefer to have a crash course before starting, check out some of the [great documentation](https://www.mapbox.com/tilemill/docs/manual/carto/) and [use cases](https://www.mapbox.com/tilemill/docs/guides/advanced-map-design/) for CartoCSS.
 For SQL, you can teach yourself using the CartoDB Editor by using our first lesson in the [SQL and PostGIS in CartoDB]({{site.baseurl}}/course/04-sql-postgis.html) series.

 ## Basic Interactivity